 Having identified the signs from the images, a natural language processing module transforms the signs into grammatically correct, fully formed sentences.
 This enables communication by making sign language understandable to everyone.

 The prototype has a modular construction, which allows components to be replaced as technology improves.
 This means that SignAll will be become faster, smaller and even more accurate over time.

 Most people think that sign language is just about different hand movements.
 Sign language is actually much more complex than that.

 Research has shown that fully automated sign language recognition requires a solution that combines all of the important factors.
 That is why - according to computer vision experts - the automated interpretation of sign language is one of the biggest challenges for technology.

 Sign language has many different aspects that are combined to convey the intended meaning.
 These are:

-The movement of the arms and hands
+-Movement: characteristic movement of the hands

 SignAll spun off from the research lab of Dolphio Technologies, one of the most successful technology companies in Central and Eastern Europe.
 Our unique dream team of fifteen experienced researchers gained more than 100 years’ of experience together in the field of computer vision and natural language processing.
 After closing a seed investment round of EUR 1.5 million from an international consortia SignAll’s enthusiastic team is on it’s way to provide a technology that can improve the quality of life of the Deaf community.